 Make sure you’re standing as far away as possible from the end of the pipe.
 Gently lift the handle on the TPR valve.
 If it’s stuck, don’t force it.

-If it doesn’t want to move, you will need to replace it.
+If it doesn’t want to move, you must replace it.
 As you lift the valve handle, very hot water should flow out from the end of the outlet pipe.
 Gently return the valve to its closed position.
 The flow of water should stop.
 If it doesn’t, this likely indicates that the valve isn’t working reliably and needs to be replaced.

 Frequently Asked Questions